JuniorIsAJitterbug/tbc-video-export/README.md

 - `--help` - List all available arguments.
 - `--list-profiles` - List all FFmpeg profiles.
-- `--profile` - Define FFmpeg profile.
+- `--profile` - Select FFmpeg profile.
 - `--dump-default-config` - Dump the FFmpeg profiles config to `tbc-video-export.json`, allowing the creation and editing of profiles.

 ## Readout Terminal